WatForm/portus-evaluation/README.md

     `git checkout portus`       -- checkout the portus branch `git submodule init`
     `git submodule update --recursive --remote` -- must be done after checked out portus branch; rerun this if there is an update to fortress
-    `jenv local 12`             -- set the version of Java to be 12 by some method `./gradlew clean`      -- necessary if submodule has been updated `./gradlew build`
+    `jenv local 12`             -- set the version of Java to be 12 (or higher) by some method `./gradlew clean`      -- necessary if submodule has been updated `./gradlew build`
     `cd ../portus-evaluation`